Pigeon pea: Asia

-In Persian, it is known as شاخول shakhul and is popular in dishes.
+In Persian, it is known as shakhul and is popular in dishes.

 In the Philippines they are known as Kadios in Filipino and Kadyos in Tagalog.

 The Americas

 In Latin America, they are known as guandul or gandul in Spanish, and feijão andu or gandu in Portuguese all of which derive from Kikongo wandu or from Kimbundu oanda; both names referring to the same plant.

 In the Anglophone regions of the Caribbean, like Jamaica, they are known as Gungo peas, coming from the more archaic English name for the plant congo pea, given to the plant because of its popularity and relation to Sub-Saharan Africa.

 In Francophone regions of the Caribbean they are known as pois d' angole, pwa di bwa in Antillean creole and pwa kongo in Haitian creole.

 In Suriname they are known as wandoe or gele pesi, the former of which is derived from the same source as its Spanish and Portuguese counterparts, the latter of which literally translates to 'yellow pea' from Dutch and Sranan Tongo.